SirIle/sirile.github.io/content/posts/2026-03-14-building-a-self-coordinating-ai-development-team.md

 | research | researcher | Deep research tasks |

 Beads have dependencies – a test bead is blocked until its implement bead completes.
 The scheduler respects these automatically and runs independent beads in parallel.
 The dashboard shows the current state: ready, running, blocked, done.

+The bead model also solves a problem I hit with every agent-to-agent communication framework I evaluated: they're all kludgy.
+Direct message passing between agents creates tight coupling and coordination overhead.
+With beads, agents don't talk to each other at all – they communicate through the linked bead graph.
+A builder completes a bead, a review bead gets unblocked, the reviewer picks it up.
+The "conversation" is the chain of beads and their outputs, not a chat thread.

 ## Git worktrees: how agents don't step on each other